Robert Dylon1

 Consanguinity Index=0.11%

-In December 1641 he was arrested while on his way back to Ireland from London on suspicion of complicity in the 1641 Uprising.2 He succeeded to the title of 2nd Earl of Westmeath [I., 1621] after May 1642.2 He succeeded to the title of 7th Baron Delvin [I., 1451] after May 1642.2 He was cavlary commander during the Civil War.2 He fought in the Battle of Dungan Hill on 8 August 1647, where he was captured.2 He was General of the Forces in Leinster between 1650 and 1652.2
+In December 1641 he was arrested while on his way back to Ireland from London on suspicion of complicity in the 1641 Uprising.2 He succeeded as the 2nd Earl of Westmeath [I., 1621] after May 1642.2 He succeeded as the 7th Baron Delvin [I., 1451] after May 1642.2 He was cavlary commander during the Civil War.2 He fought in the Battle of Dungan Hill on 8 August 1647, where he was captured.2 He was General of the Forces in Leinster between 1650 and 1652.2

 Children of Richard Nugent, 2nd Earl of Westmeath and Mary Nugent